 We’d hoped to be showing off a largely finished living room, but were deterred by our new couches not having been delivered yet.
 (We’re getting them tomorrow, about a month late.)
 As a result, other finishing touches weren’t quite done yet, either: paintings not put up yet, area rug not purchased.
 But people still needed to sit, so “move downstairs couches upstairs” had to be added to the list of tasks to do.

 The planning challenge for this meal was the combination of a vegetarian, a meat and potatoes guy who doesn’t really eat vegetables, and an idiosyncratic eater.
-I came up with the idea of a multi-course Italian menu, figuring that would eventually get to a course featuring food they liked, and then could stick there.
+I came up with the idea of a multi-course Italian menu, figuring that each person would eventually get to a course featuring food they liked, and then they could stick there.
 That actually worked out!
 Here was the menu (which I also typed and put at each place):

 Black pepper pâté, brie cheese, crackers

 Wine: Oyster Bay Sauvignon Blanc (New Zealand)

 Wine: Collavini 2005 Pinot Grigio, Villa Canlungo (Italy).
 “Crisp, lively, and jolting.
 This will get you going.”